DansPlaying/OpenMarket/src/pages/terms.md

 _Last updated_: November 15, 2024

-Welcome to **Open Market Investment Ink**.
+Welcome to **OPEN MARKET inversiones inc**.
 These Terms and Conditions ("Terms") govern the purchase and use of our products and services.
 By interacting with our company or making a purchase, you agree to comply with these Terms.

 ---

 ## 1. Scope of Service

-**Open Market Investment Ink** operates as a wholesale supplier of ophthalmic products, supplies, and related items.
+**OPEN MARKET inversiones inc** operates as a wholesale supplier of ophthalmic products, supplies, and related items.
 We cater exclusively to businesses, laboratories, and professionals in the optical and medical industries.

 ---